-Many will say that the true test comes afterwards.
+Many will say that the true test comes after gambling rehab.
 In many ways, this is true.

-The foundations for long term recovery are made during your Rehab programme and as part of that programme we work closely with you and your loved ones to agree your aftercare plan.
+The foundations for long term recovery are made during your gambling addiction treatment programme and as part of that programme we work closely with you and your loved ones to agree your aftercare plan.
 The important element is that the aftercare plan works for you.

 Aftercare can be anything from a weekly Gamblers Anonymous meeting to an outpatient day programme.
 It may include 1-1 counselling, group sessions, regular exercise, family sessions and maintaining recovery based friendships.